Crowell & Moring

 Crowell & Moring was founded in 1979 by a group of more than 50 lawyers who broke away from Jones Day.
 Its international arbitration practice was established in 2005 as an offshoot of its litigation practice.
 The group really took off two years later with the hire of a ready-made team from Fulbright & Jaworski, including Arif Hyder Ali, who became practice chair.
 It rapidly took on some weighty ICSID and commercial matters and earned its first appearance in the GAR 100 in 2008.

-In 2012, Ali and three other partners left for Weil Gotshal & Manges, while another moved to Jones Day.
+Ali and three other partners left for Weil Gotshal & Manges in 2012.
 Ian Laird – a Canadian with NAFTA experience who was part of Ali’s ex-Fulbright team – and a stalwart of the firm, George Ruttinger, began co-chairing the group after that.
 Former Greenberg Traurig partner David Baron arrived in 2017, bringing 20 years’ experience in investor-state work.

 In 2019, Crowell hired the head of the UK litigation group at Squire Patton Boggs, Laurence Winston, in its London office.
 He represented Cambridge Analytica in its high-profile dispute over alleged data protection breaches and now co-chairs Crowell’s dispute resolution group alongside Laird.

-Most of the international arbitration team is based in Washington, DC, with others in New York and London.
+Most of the international arbitration team is based in Washington, DC, with others in New York, and London and now Doha.

 Who uses it?